erroronline1/caro/readme.md

 * viewstl: upload an stl/obj-file and view it within the file selection
 * tc-lib-pdf: generate a record and export it as pdf
 * openspout: generate orders and export the order statistic from the audit-module
-* markdown: preview markdown with the markdown playground from eny eligible input (e.g. Messages, Managementreview)
+* markdown: preview markdown with the markdown playground from any eligible input (e.g. Messages, Managementreview)

 ## Stress test and performance
 Some stress tests can be performed with ./api/_stresstest.php.
 20000 calendar-events or records / record contributions and 1000 orders can be created at a time to review the applications performance on increasing workload.
 With a cryptic prefix the entries are identifyable and can be deleted. **The script still should be removed from the production server once being tested.**